 If you're having a spring wedding, you're definitely choosing a prime time for flowers.
-Flowers that bloom in spring are some of the most lush and beautiful of the year!
+Flowers that bloom in spring are some of the lushest and most beautiful of the year!
 However, one of the most surprising expenses for any wedding is flowers (if you're choosing to have them—hey, non-floral decor can be cool too!).